tauseedzaman/bWAPP-cheetsheet/README.md

 ### Broken Auth. - Logout Management

 Open second tab and logout.
-Second tab will still have session.
+Second tab will still have session. at just redirects to the login page but does not deletes the session and cookie after loggin out you can still use the app with out logging in again and if you check the PHPSESSID at will still exists

 ### Session Mgmt. - Administrative Portals